trans-travel/trans-travel/uk.md

 ## General Safety

 UK, like many countries, is diverse and different areas may be more or less accepting of gender variation.
-However, trans people are legally protected and generally safe.
-However, in some cases harassment or even violent attack (typically unarmed or knife attacks) may occur.
-Unlike the US, gun crime is rare in the UK, which provides some safety compared to the US.
+In some cases harassment or even violent attack (typically unarmed or knife attacks) may occur.
+Unlike the US, gun crime is rare in the UK, which provides some safety compared to the US. (updated Apr.
+17, 2025)

 Knife crime against trans people sometimes occurs in the UK.
 For instance, three boys [stabbed a trans